claire-scott/file-syncer/README.md

 The project uses GitHub Actions to automatically build and release executables for Windows, Linux, and macOS.

-### Release Process
+### Creating a New Release

+You can create a new release in two ways:

+#### Method 1: Through GitHub's Website
+1. Go to your repository on GitHub
+2. Click on "Releases" on the right side
+3. Click "Create a new release"
+4. Create a new tag (e.g., "v1.0.0") in the tag field
+5. Fill in the release title and description
+6. Click "Publish release"

+#### Method 2: Using Git Command Line
 1. Create and push a new version tag:
    ```bash
    git tag -a v1.0.0 -m "Release version 1.0.0"
    git push origin v1.0.0
    ```

-2. The GitHub Actions workflow will automatically:
+Both methods will trigger the GitHub Actions workflow to:
 - Build executables for all platforms
 - Create a new GitHub release
 - Upload the built executables as release assets

 ### Available Builds